JacobBorden/Websocket/README.md

 ## Contribute

 This is largely a self learning project so outside contributors will not be accepted before reaching version 2.0.0.
+However you're always free to fork the project at anytime.
+I will likely monitor any forks so features and bug fixes may make its way back to the original project.

 ## Support